skippyr/tropical_paradise/README.md

 _light_ and the __demons__ of the _night_ that are in the search of their _Tropical Paradise_.

-It is available for some popular terminal emulators.
+It is available for some applications.

 ## Preview